To learn more check out our

 This tends to happen in the playoffs in the NBA and NHL, where a team with one week of rest could be facing a team with one day of rest.
 There is a common belief that if a team rests for too long, they could be rusty against a team that’s in the groove.

-Another area where fatigue could play a lesser role is when a “tired” team faces off against an opponent with a star player coming back from an injury.
+Another area where fatigue could play a lesser role is when a “tired” team faces off against an opponent with a star player returning from an injury.
 Even when athletes are healthy, it usually takes them time to get back up to game speed after being away for so long.

 It is easy enough to look at a schedule and find a tired team facing a team that’s more well-rested.
 What that doesn’t account for are teams that do an outstanding job of handling fatigue.